ASC 280 — Segment Reporting

 The management approach facilitates consistent descriptions of a public entity in its annual report and various other published information.
 It focuses on financial information that a public entity's decision makers use to make decisions about the public entity's operating matters.
 The components that management establishes for that purpose are called operating segments.

 To provide some comparability between public entities, this Subtopic requires that an entity report certain information about the revenues that it derives from each of its products and services (or groups of similar products and services) and about the countries in which it earns revenues and holds assets, regardless of how the entity is organized.
 As a consequence, some entities are likely to be required to provide limited information that may not be used for making operating decisions and assessing performance.

-The full text of ASC 280 can be found in the FASB Accounting Standards Codification (link to FASB website; registration required).
-Also, the full text of the Codification and Deloitte-authored Q&As related to the Codification are available in Deloitte's Technical Library website (subscription required).
+The full text of ASC 280 can be found in the FASB Accounting Standards Codification (link to the FASB's Web site; registration required).
+Also, the full text of the Codification and Deloitte-authored Q&As related to the Codification are available in Deloitte's Technical Library Web site (subscription required).

 Content from the FASB Accounting Standards Codification® included at http://www.usgaapplus.com is copyrighted by the Financial Accounting Foundation, 401 Merritt 7, PO Box 5116, Norwalk, CT 06856-5116, and is reproduced with permission.